STEPHEN C. BIGGS

 Protecting and Defending Reputations and Intellectual Property

 In addition to reputation, another valuable asset of every business and entrepreneur is intellectual property.
-Stephen assists individuals and businesses in pursuing and defending against claims of trade secret misappropriation, copyright infringement, trademark infringement, Lanham Act violations, and other forms of unfair competition related to intellectual property rights (including palming off and passing off claims).
+Stephen assists individuals and businesses in pursuing and defending against claims of trade secret misappropriation, copyright infringement, trademark infringement, Lanham Act violations, and other forms of unfair competition related to intellectual property rights.

 J.D., cum laude, Seton Hall University School of Law, 2008